From 1-10 to 4-2-3-1: 150 Years of Football Tactics Evolution

 Today

 150 years ago it was 1-10 chaos.
-Today a team changes shape three or four times within a single match.
-The next revolution may be AI-assisted positional coaching — but that's another story.
+Today every team reshapes its formation three or four times inside a match.

 Frequently asked questions